But everything will kill you eventually anyway Amy, so why does it matter?

 6. Stop using candles, air fresheners, and perfume.

 Most candles and air fresheners aren’t doing your health any favors.
-I stopped using candles a couple years ago (although there are some safer options out there) and primary diffuse essential oils if I want my house to smell festive.
-You can also make your own perfume using essential oils.
+I stopped using candles a couple years ago (although there are some safer options out there) and occasionally diffuse essential oils if I want my house to smell festive.

 I thought it was going to kill me to stop using candles and air fresheners, especially around the holidays.
 But good news it didn’t!
 It’s actually a relief to not spend a ton of money on candles, perfume, or other things I really don’t need.